 - a.
 An applicant with a recognised baccalaureate degree with a GPA between 2.5 and 2.99. - b.
-An applicant with a recognised baccalaureate degree with a GPA less than 2.5 and more than 2.0 on a 4.0 scale.1 and having at least 1 year of relevant documented work experience after the Bachelors degree was obtained.2 - c.
-An applicant with an IELTS score of 5.5 (TOEFL 530, 197 CBT, 71 iBT), or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific Research.
+An applicant with a recognised baccalaureate degree with a GPA less than 2.5 and more than 2.0 on a 4.0 scale.1 and having at least 1 year of relevant documented work experience after the Bachelors degree was obtained.2 - An applicant with an IELTS score of 5.5 (TOEFL 530, 197 CBT, 71 iBT), or its equivalent in a standardized English language test approved by the Ministry of Higher Education and Scientific

-The students who are granted admittance in the above cases are required to meet the conditions stated below: a.
-The students can take a maximum of two modules in the first term.
+The students who are granted admittance in the above cases are required to meet the conditions stated below:

-b.
-The students must achieve an overall grade of C according to BUiD's grading structure (3.0 on a 4.0 b.
-The students must achieve an overall grade of C according to BUID's grading structure (3.0 on a 4.0 scale according to the grading structures that prevail within the UAE and the Gulf region), in the first three modules studied for the programme or be subject to dismissal.
+- The students can take a maximum of two modules in the first term. - b.
+The students must achieve an overall grade of C according to BUiD's grading structure (3.0 on a 4.0 scale according to the grading structures that prevail within the UAE and the Gulf region), in the first three modules studied for the programme or be subject to dismissal.